giacomelli/HelperSharp/README.md

 	* GetMemberExpression: gets a member expression from the expression.
 * **GravatarHelper**
 	* GetAvatarUrl: gets the avatar URL for the specified e-mail.
+* **MD5Helper**
+	* Encrypt: encrypt the specified string using MD5 algorithm.
+	* IsEncrypted: check if the specified string is encrypted using MD5.
 * **ObjectHelper**
 	* IsNullOrDefault&lt;T&gt;: check if argument is null or default value of T type.
+	* CreateShallowCopy: creates a shallow copy of the specified source.
 * **ReflectionHelper**
 	* GetProperty: gets the property with the specified name.
 	* GetPropertyValue: gets the property's value.